textileio/js-powergate-client/README.md

 The Powergate JS Client is built on top of the [Powergate](https://github.com/textileio/powergate/) gRPC APIs and contains the logic that makes it straight-forward to build those APIs into JavaScript-based systems.
 Using the Powergate JS Client requires access to a running instance of the Powergate.
 Find details on [setting up the Powergate here](https://github.com/textileio/powergate/#installation).

-The JS Client provides access to the full Powergate API and is therefore, does not directly manage access-control.
+The JS Client provides access to the full Powergate API and therefore, does not directly manage access-control.
 If you plan to use the Powergate JS Client in user-facing systems, we recommend running additional middleware.

 ## Install